South Wales Valleys: History

-Decline
+Decline and Regeneration

 The coal mining industry of the Valleys was buoyed throughout World War II, though there were expectations of a return to the pre-1939 industrial collapse after the end of the war.
 There was a sense of salvation when the government announced the nationalisation of British coalmines in 1947; but the following decades saw a continual reduction in the output from the Welsh mines.
 The decline in the mining of coal after World War II was a country-wide issue, but South Wales was more severely affected than other areas of Britain.
 Oil had superseded coal as the fuel of choice in many industries, and there was political pressure influencing the supply of oil.
-Of the few industries that still relied on coal, the demand was for quality coals, especially coking coal, which was required by the steel industry.
+In the few industries that still relied on coal, the demand was for quality coals, especially coking coal, which was required by the steel industry.
 Fifty percent of Glamorgan coal was now supplied to steelworks, with the second biggest market being domestic heating, in which the "smokeless" coal of the southern Wales coalfield again became fashionable after the Clean Air Act of 1956 was passed.
 These two markets now controlled the fate of the mines in Wales, and as demand from both sectors fell, the mining industry contracted further.
-In addition exports to other areas of Europe, traditionally France, Italy and the Low Countries, experienced a massive decline: from 33% around 1900 to roughly 5% by 1980.
+In addition, exports to other areas of Europe, traditionally France, Italy and the Low Countries, experienced a massive decline: from 33% around 1900 to roughly 5% by 1980.

 The other major factor in the decline of coal was the massive under-investment in Welsh mines over the past decades.
 Most of the mines in the valleys were sunk between the 1850s and 1880s, so they were far smaller than most modern mines.
 The Welsh mines were comparatively antiquated, with methods of ventilation, coal-preparation and power supply all of a decades-earlier standard.
 In 1945 the British coal industry as a whole cut 72% of its output mechanically, whereas in the south of Wales the figure was just 22%.
 The only way to ensure the financial survival of the mines in the valleys was massive investment from the National Coal Board, but the "Plan for Coal" drawn up in 1950 was overly optimistic about the future demand for coal, which was drastically reduced following an industrial recession in 1956 and an increased availability of oil.
 From 15,000 miners in 1947, Rhondda had just a single pit within the valleys producing coal in 1984, located at Maerdy.